luyz2000/refile/README.md

 When you upload multiple files, your application will receive an array of files, instead of a single file.
-To map these files to model object, Refile's ActiveRecord integration ships with a nice macro that makes this trivial.
+To map these files to model object, Refile's ActiveRecord integration ships with a nice macro makes this trivial.
 Suppose you have an image model like this:

 ``` ruby